Truck drives through Florida protesters; no serious injuries

 Police did not release the name of the driver or say whether he would face any charges, saying details would be forwarded to the state attorney once the investigation was complete.

 “This is an extremely tense, emotional time across the nation,” Chief Lawrence Revell said in a statement.
-“Mutual respect among all of us is vital.
-The Tallahassee Police Department supports the nonviolent gathering of protesters and will uphold their constitutional right to do so while making every effort to maintain a safe environment for our community.”
+“Mutual respect among all of us is vital.”

-Von Hollen said police responded swiftly and efficiently in full force, separating the driver and protesters before the situation could escalate, adding he felt “zero sense of danger” after taking to the streets to catch a glimpse firsthand.
+Further south in Miami, what started as a peaceful protest turned violent as a small group set fire to multiple police cruisers, prompting police to respond with tear gas and fireworks to disperse the crowd, witnesses said.
+The mayor set a 10 p.m. curfew.

-“Some people were carrying negative signs about the police and the police were helping them out anyway,” he noted.
-“It was refreshing and a reminder that, yeah it’s pretty bad in other places, but it doesn’t seem to be that bad here.”
+At one point, Interstate 95 was shut down in both directions as a group of protesters stood on the busy roadway.
+Miami-Dade Mayor Carlos Gimenez warned on Twitter that the highway protest was “creating a dangerous situation for themselves and others.
+This is not the place or way to protest.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines